playcanvas/developer.playcanvas.com/content/en/user-manual/dashboard/settings.md

 ## Delete Project

-Pless the DELETE button to permanently delete your project.
+Press the DELETE button to permanently delete your project.
 Note that this action cannot be undone.